webmandesign/sidebar-block/readme.txt

 == Screenshots ==

-1. Preview of the block functionality
+1. Preview of sidebar displayed on front-end of the website
+2. How to display a sidebar within block editor
+3. How to set up sidebar widgets

 == Changelog ==